What is an ABN?

 What do most lenders require?

-In addition to the normal 20% deposit and income declaration requirements, the majority of low doc lenders will need proof of a registered ABN of at least two years old which is listed for GST as well.
+In addition to the typical 20% deposit and income declaration requirements, most low doc lenders will need proof of a registered ABN of at least two years old, which is listed for GST as well.

-If you are declaring an income of $200,000 with your low doc loan and your ABN is not registered for GST then either you are lying about your income or breaching the ATO’s GST registration requirements!
+If you are declaring an income of $200,000 with your low doc loan and your ABN is not registered for GST, you are either lying about your income or breaching the ATO’s GST registration requirements!

 Lenders like to see that your business has been trading for at least two years because younger businesses have less stable incomes and are at a higher risk of getting into financial trouble.